henryw374/tempo/README.md

 (ns my.cljc.namespace
  (:require [com.widdindustries.tempo :as t]))

-;optional - make clojure.core fns =,sort,compare etc work for js/Temporal objects
+;optional - make clojure.core fns =,sort,compare etc work for all js/Temporal entities
 (t/extend-all-cljs-protocols)
-; or just extend it to entities you are using (t/extend-cljs-protocols-to-instant)
+; or just extend them to entities you are using (t/extend-cljs-protocols-to-instant)
 ```